 #10QuestionswithMaxwell Interview Series: Andrew Moran QC, Independent Arbitrator

-In this #10QuestionsWithMaxwell interview, we feature Andrew Moran QC, an independent, full-time, international commercial arbitrator, with nearly 30 years’ experience as arbitrator and judge, in the determination of an extremely wide range of commercial and maritime disputes.
+In this #10QuestionsWithMaxwell interview, we feature Andrew Moran QC, an independent, full-time, international commercial arbitrator, with over 30 years’ experience as arbitrator and judge, in the determination of an extremely wide range of commercial and maritime disputes.
 His primary office and base is at The Arbitration Chambers of Singapore in Maxwell Chambers; he also has bases from which he arbitrates in the UK (London), where he is a member of 6 Pump Court Chambers, and Continental Europe (Spain).
 He was in practice for over 40 years as Counsel.
-He was appointed Queen’s Counsel 26 years ago and in that role he led teams of lawyers in conducting many complex commercial, civil and maritime cases.
+He was appointed Queen’s Counsel nearly 30 years ago and in that role he led teams of lawyers in conducting many complex commercial, civil and maritime cases.
 He is a Master of the Bench of the Honourable Society of Gray’s Inn.

 In this interview, he shared how the role of an arbitrator changed since he started his career, his day-to-day routine as an independent arbitrator, a memorable case he handled, and more.

 Read his full interview below: